 2. How many people are in the band?

-Mint Julep Jazz Band is an 8 piece band, giving us a 3 piece rhythm section with 4 horns, plus a vocalist.
-With this format, we are able to play arrangements of big band or smaller group charts, giving us a fuller sound than a jazz combo.
-We are also able to offer a more affordable alternative to a big band.
+Mint Julep Jazz Band is an 8 piece swing band, giving us a 3 piece rhythm section with 4 horns, plus a vocalist.
+With this format, we are able to play arrangements of big band or smaller group charts, giving us a fuller sound than a jazz combo – we are essentially an affordable alternative to a big band.
 We can also add a piano player, upon request, bringing the count up to 9.
+We are not able to perform with fewer than 8 people because our charts are essentially transcriptions of big band charts reduced to the smallest number possible to still have that big sound and we need every person for the music to happen.

 Our bread and butter is swing dances, but we also enjoy performing for wedding events, community events, outdoor festivals, jazz societies, schools, private parties, charity events/fundraisers, historic and reenactment-related events, Gatsby-themed events, World War II-themed events and, really, anywhere that people enjoy music.
 We do travel outside of the Triangle area of North Carolina and welcome gig opportunities in other cities and states.